Theft Crimes Lawyer San Diego

 At George H. Ramos, Jr. & Associates, we start negotiations with the prosecution immediately.
 If you’ve been arrested for theft, a white collar crime such as tax evasion or embezzlement, or another financial or property crime, we may be able to help you escape being charged, convicted, and penalized with jail time or probation.
 As a former prosecutor, with over 20 year’s combined experience in criminal law, San Diego theft crimes attorney George H. Ramos, Jr. is well versed in how prosecutors operate and knows exactly how to exploit weaknesses in the case brought against you.

-Potential criminal penalties for many theft crimes are harsh, and as crimes of moral turpitude, the collateral consequences of certain convictions can be devastating.
+Potential criminal penalties for many theft crimes are harsh.
+As crimes of moral turpitude, the collateral consequences of certain convictions can be devastating.
 Avoid the severity of a theft crimes conviction with dedicated and experienced representation.
-Contact George H. Ramos, Jr. & Associates today.
+Contact George H. Ramos, Jr. & Associates to schedule a free consultation with a San Diego theft crimes attorney today.

 PROP 47 & THEFT CRIMES LAW